CS2103AUG2016-W11-C3/addressbook-level4/docs/DeveloperGuide.md

 ### UC12: Clear everything

-System performs bulk delete on the data (Deadlines, events, tasks).
+System performs bulk delete on the data (Deadlines, events, floating tasks).
 ##### Main Success Scenario

-1. User requests to clear Mastermind
+1. User requests to clear Mastermind.

-2. System proceed to perform bulk action described in UC6 for the specified category.
+2. System proceeds to clear all tasks and reset both the undo and redo stacks.

 3. Use case ends.